Paddock Wood: Transport

 Paddock Wood is on the B2160 and B2161 roads and not too far from the A228, A264, A21 and A26 roads.
 The A21 in the area suffers from congestion and traffic problems.
 It is served by Paddock Wood railway station.

 Education

 The town's main primary school is Paddock Wood Primary School which was originally built in 1909, which has approximately 600 pupils.

 The town's main secondary school is Mascalls Academy (formerly Mascalls School), a comprehensive secondary school which opened in 1956, which has approximately 1400 pupils.

 Literary references

+Paddock Wood Railway station appears in the novel Dombey and Son by Charles Dickens where, in chapter 55, the character of Mr Carker accidentally falls under a train at the station and is killed.
 Some Dickens scholars believe that Paddock Wood is the rural railway station described in Dombey and Son.
 Some believe that one of Charles Dickens's children was buried in the graveyard as it says on the sign at the entrance.

-Paddock Wood Railway station appears in the novel Dombey and Son by Charles Dickens where, in chapter 55, the character of Mr Carker accidentally falls under a train at the station and is killed.